sergiou87/sergiou87.github.io/_posts/2014-06-29-dependency-injection-providers.md

 ## Example

-Continuing with the example of the previous post, imagine our ``SPTwitterMessageSender`` implementation relays on some ``SPTwitterMessageSendCommand`` which actually do the sending work.
+Continuing with the example of the previous post, imagine our ``SPTwitterMessageSender`` implementation relays on some ``SPTwitterMessageSendCommand`` which actually does the sending work.

 Whenever we want to tweet a message, our _sender_ will have to instance a _command_ and execute it.
-This commands will require access to the Twitter client in order to tweet the desired messages.
+These command instances will require access to the Twitter client in order to tweet the desired messages.
 ```objective-c
 @interface SPTwitterMessageSender <SPMessageSending>